connectivityanalysis#

 • pad: either pad to an absolute length in seconds or set to ‘nextpow2’

-“csd”(‘Multi-) tapered cross spectral density estimate
+“csd”(‘Multi-) tapered cross spectra

 Spectral analysis (input is AnalogData):